AestheticVoyager/Temporal-Difference-Learning/README.md

 Two such efforts, by Fredrik Dahl and Olivier Egger, have led to the creation of commercial PC programs called Jellyfish and Snowie, respectively.

+TD-Gammon's excellent positional play was undercut by occasional poor endgame play.
+The endgame requires a more analytical approach, sometimes with extensive lookahead.
+TD-Gammon's limitation to two-ply lookahead put a ceiling on what it could achieve in this part of the game.
+TD-Gammon's strengths and weaknesses were the opposite of symbolic artificial intelligence programs and most computer software in general: it was good at matters that require an intuitive "feel" but bad at systematic analysis.

 # Sources
 - [TD-Gammon Paper by Gerald Tesauro](https://bkgm.com/articles/tesauro/tdl.html)